-Endocet is a narcotic pain reliever that contains a combination of oxycodone, a powerful opioid, and acetaminophen, an analgesic/antipyretic which decreases certain chemicals in the brain and the experience of pain.
+Endocet is a narcotic pain reliever that contains a combination of oxycodone, a powerful opioid, and acetaminophen, an analgesic/antipyretic that decreases certain chemicals in the brain and the experience of pain.
 Acetaminophen works to enhance the effects of oxycodone.
-Endocet is used to relieve moderate to severe pain and is administered in tablet form (a variety of strengths), capsule and liquid form.
+Endocet is used to relieve moderate to severe pain and is administered in tablet, capsule and liquid forms.

 Signs and Symptoms of Endocet Abuse

-Because of the presence of acetaminophen long term use and high dosages of other drugs with acetaminophen can lead to permanent liver damage.
+Long-term use of Endocet or other drugs with acetaminophen can lead to permanent liver damage.

 Symptoms of Withdrawal from Endocet

-Abruptly stopping the ingestion of Endocet, or an arbitrary alteration in a lesser dosage can bring on withdrawal symptoms.
-Withdrawal, while most of the time, is not life threatening, can be extremely uncomfortable.
-Feelings of paranoia, anxiety or some types of hallucinations may also accompany the withdrawal.
-It is recommended that a patient wishing to detox from Endocet seek medical detox treatment and that both the physiological and psychological condition be closely monitored by a physician certified in addiction medicine.
+Abruptly stopping Endocet or changing the dosage can bring on withdrawal symptoms.
+Withdrawal is usually not life threatening, but can be extremely uncomfortable.
+Feelings of paranoia, anxiety or some types of hallucinations may accompany the withdrawal.
+Patients who want to detox from Endocet should seek medical detox treatment and both the physiological and psychological condition should be monitored by a physician certified in addiction medicine.
 Detox should immediately be followed by addiction treatment to teach the addict how to handle daily stressors, reasons for addictive behavior, medication management if needed, relapse prevention and more.